opentelecoms-org/jsmpp/README.md

 Introduction
 ------------

-jSMPP is a java implementation (SMPP API) of SMPP protocol (currently support SMPP v3.4).
-It provides interfaces to communicate with Message Center or ESME (External Short Message Entity) and able to handle traffic 3000-5000 messages per second.
+jSMPP is a java implementation (SMPP API) of the SMPP protocol (currently supports SMPP v3.4).
+It provides interfaces to communicate with a Message Center or an ESME (External Short Message Entity) and is able to handle traffic of 3000-5000 messages per second.

 jSMPP is not a high-level library.
-Many people looking for a quick way to get started with SMPP may be better of using an abstraction layer such as the Apache Camel SMPP component: http://camel.apache.org/smpp.html
+People looking for a quick way to get started with SMPP may be better of using an abstraction layer such as the Apache Camel SMPP component: http://camel.apache.org/smpp.html